Are you saving for a big ticket item? A car? A boat? A motorcycle? Use this calculator to figure out how long it will take you.

 $0, you can do one of the following:

 $0 is worth

-If you live, work, worship or attend school in Jefferson, Orange, Hardin, Jasper or Newton counties, you are eligible to join.
-Just stop in at any of our five stores and become part of the family.
+If you live, work, worship or attend school in Jefferson, Orange, Hardin, Jasper or Newton counties or within the boundaries of Conroe ISD or Magnolia ISD, you are eligible to join.
+Just stop in at any of our six stores and become part of the family.
 See website for details.3700 Skyline DriveP.O.
 Box 1366Nederland, TX 77627800-825-8829www.5pointcu.org

 The Motley Fool's "Saving & Spending Center" provides a crash-course in how to save more money, including budgeting, short-term savings vehicles, saving for college, etc.